OI-wiki/i18n/docs/topic/graph-matching/general-match.md

 Assume the current node is $v$ , and the adjacent node is $u$ .

-case 1: $u$ has never been visited.
+Case 1: $u$ has never been visited.
 When $u$ is the unmatched node, find the augmenting path, otherwise find the augmenting path from the matching of $u$ .

-case 2: $u$ has been visited.
+Case 2: $u$ has been visited.
 Marked "o" means the need to **shrink blossom**, otherwise it means the odd cycle, skip.

 In the case of an even cycle, treat it as a bipartite graph, so it can be ignored.
 After **shrinking blossom**, continue to find augmenting path in the new graph.